jbuckman/jbuckman.github.io/_posts/2022-11-18-on-the-road-to-st-petersburg.md

 Afterwards, you have the option to place a new wager and play again.
 You may continue to play until the sun rises above the horizon.

+In the summer of my twenty-third year I journeyed on the road from Moscow to St. Petersburg, peddling my games along the way.
-One fine summer afternoon, I set up my booth in the city of St. Petersburg, a legendary metropolis populated entirely by perfectly rational expected-value maximizers.
+One fine afternoon, I set up my booth in the city of Expectsibirsk, a legendary metropolis populated entirely by perfectly rational expected-value maximizers.
 A man named Evan wandered over with 100₽ in his pocket.
 Upon reading the rules, Evan performed the following calculation.